Los Angeles Brain Injury Lawyer

 Don’t do everything for them.
 This can lead to caregiver burnout or feelings of inadequacy for the person with the injury.

 Remember that when they get upset, it’s not personal.
-Oftentimes it’s a trigger from their injury, a mood swing, or frustration at themselves.
+Frequently, it’s a trigger from their injury, a mood swing, or frustration at themselves.
 Being physically present, understanding, and patient are the best ways to support someone recovering from a traumatic brain injury.

 You may have to adjust your tactics throughout as you learn what works for the person with the injury.

-Are traumatic brain injuries permanent?
+Are brain injuries permanent?

 Many mild traumatic brain injuries are completely reversible.
 Most individuals who suffer mild concussions are able to return to daily life without long-lasting consequences.